Miri Ben-Ari is Co-Founder and CEO of www.GEDENKMOVEMENT.org

 What We Do

-In the past eight years we have established a successful track record of creative campaigns that reached millions.
-Our current programs include “Gedenk Dance for Tolerance:” a social dance program in Jersey City public schools and “Gedenk Award for Tolerance:” a highly acclaimed national contest and scholarship program for middle and high school students to promote tolerance.
-In our third year partnership with “Scholastic Art & Writing Awards,” this program received an unprecedented amount of about 12,000 submissions nationwide which showed us that many young people today are passionate about promoting tolerance.
+In the past ten years w, have established a successful track record of creative campaigns that reached millions.
+Our current programs include thr “Gedenk Award for Tolerance:” a highly acclaimed national contest and scholarship program for middle and high school students to promote tolerance.
+In our fourth year partnership with “Scholastic Art & Writing Awards,” this program received thousands of submissions nationwide, which showed us that many young people today are passionate about promoting tolerance.

 Past campaigns include a series of three public service announcements titled “The Holocaust happened to people like us.”
 With support of millions of dollars in free air time from television stations such as MTV, Viacom, FOX, NBC, MTV, ABC and CBS, Gedenk has increasingly been reaching millions of people to promote tolerance, diversity and ethnic understanding.